 Businesses

 Some feedback is claiming that the shops in Wapping and in particular Wapping Lane are negatively impacted due to a reduction in passing traffic and a loss of trade.
-However, this is not reflected in the traffic counts for Wapping Lane, on an average day and during the restriction hour’s traffic in Wapping Lane traffic levels have increased.
+However, this is not reflected in the traffic counts for Wapping Lane, on an average day and during the restriction hours traffic in Wapping Lane traffic levels have increased.

 PCN